Leporoni/ciclic-beer-machine/README.md

 # ciclic-beer-machine
-Microservice to check the ideal temperature of each beer
+API to check the ideal temperature of each beer.

 Para rodar a API é necessário: